Where is ESPN BET Legal? You Can Use the Sports Betting App in These States

 Use the ESPN Bet promo code ROTO to get started on one of the best sports betting sites today.

 After you register a new ESPN BET account, make an initial qualifying deposit of at least $10, and place your first bet on any available sports betting market and bet type.
-Once you place your first bet, you'll receive $200 in bonus bets instantly, paid out as four $50 bonus bets.
-Then, within the next 24 hours, you'll get another $50 bonus bet credit.
+Once you place your first bet, you'll receive $100 in bonus bets instantly, paid out as five $20 bonus bets.
+Then, within the next 24 hours, you'll get another $50 bonus bet credit, a deal exclusive to RotoWire.

-Make sure to type in the ESPN BET promo code ROTO to claim your $250 in bonus bets when you create a new ESPN BET online sportsbook account today (offer expires on 12/31/23).
+Make sure to type in the ESPN BET promo code ROTO to claim your $150 in bonus bets when you create a new ESPN BET online sportsbook account today.

 Let's take a look and compare the details of this great offer to a few other online sportsbooks: